 LSU battles back to beat Oregon in Regional final

-The LSU Tiger baseball team couldn't have had a better start in their Regional final against homestanding Oregon, however what followed after that first inning has been mixed results but finished just how the Tigers would like in their elimination game of the Eugene regional on Monday night.
+The LSU Tiger baseball team didn't make it easy on themselves in their Regional final against homestanding Oregon, but the finish was exactly what they wanted for the elimination game of the Eugene regional on Monday night.

 The LSU Tigers rallied with three runs in the eighth inning to take the lead back from Oregon and win it 9-8 for their first road regional win since 1989.